The iPhone is a mysterious gadget, really.

 This little dialpad trick saves a tad bit of time every time you use it.

 Say you just hanged up a call you made.
-Now to call them again, you do''t need to open your Contacts or Call History.
-Simply open dialpad, double-tap the Call button, and the''ll receive your call.
+Now to call them again, you don't need to open your Contacts or Call History.
+Simply open dialpad, double-tap the Call button, and they'll receive your call.

 What actually happens with the two taps?